sematext/docs/docs/integration/kubernetes.md

-*   Read bytes - Is the number of bytes read from the disk
+*   Read bytes - The number of bytes read from the disk
-*   Read time - Represents the total amount of time (in nanoseconds) between read request dispatch and request completion
+*   Read time - The total amount of time (in nanoseconds) between read request dispatch and request completion
-*   Read wait time - Represents total amount of time the read I/O operations for the container spent waiting in the scheduler queues
+*   Read wait time - The total amount of time the read I/O operations for the container spent waiting in the scheduler queues
-*   Write bytes - Is the number of bytes written to the disk
+*   Write bytes - The number of bytes written to disk
-*   Write time - Represents the total amount of time (in nanoseconds) between write request dispatch and request completion
+*   Write time - The total amount of time (in nanoseconds) between write request dispatch and request completion
-*   Write wait - time	Represents total amount of time the write I/O operations for the container spent waiting in the scheduler queues
+*   Write wait time - Total amount of time the write I/O operations for the container spent waiting in the scheduler queues

 ![alt_text](https://sematext.com/wp-content/uploads/2020/04/image1.png "Sematext Kubernetes Metrics")